Plowing in the Past: A Look at Early Farm Machinery

 Teams of horses pulled the wagons loaded with bundles close to the big conveyor belt.
 Farmers on the threshing team climbed to the top of the pile and began pitching bundles onto the moving belt.
 A rotating knife cute the twine holding the bundles together.
 Then the stalks of oats were pitched into a series of beaters that knocked the heads from the grain (flailing).
 The breeze from the operation blew the stalks and chaff into a straw pile while the clean grain dropped into a waiting wagon (winnowing).
 When the wagon was full, the crew drove it to the barn where it was stored in a grain bin.

 Farm women also worked long hours during threshing time.
 Whenever a crew came to a farm, it was the job of the women there to fix a huge noon meal for the men.
 Sometimes women from neighboring farms came in to help.
-The meal usually had beef, chicken or pork (sometimes all three), mashed potatoes and gravy, vegetable from the garden: pickles, bread, butter, jams and jellies, and large slices of pie and cake for dessert.
+The meal usually had beef, chicken or pork (sometimes all three), mashed potatoes and gravy, vegetables from the garden, pickles, bread, butter, jams and jellies, and large slices of pie and cake for dessert.
 Often the women set up long tables in the shade in the yard where it was cooler than the hot kitchen.
 The women knew that the men could not help comparing the cooking from one farm to the next, and the women worked hard to make the beast meals they could.
 The men on the threshing crew went back to work in the afternoon well fed.